 I am not using it anymore

 If you have a book or any other object that you no longer use, you can surely give it away to someone.
 Can't you do the same with digital products?
 It could certainly be logical reasoning except for the fact that digital products are different from tangible ones: once you "give it" to someone else, you can still have it.
-If YOU purchased the digital product or just downloaded it, it means that YOU visited a particular site; if you give it away to your sister-in-law, she will benefit from it without visiting the site.
+When YOU purchased the digital product or just downloaded it, it means that YOU visited a particular site; if you give it away to your sister-in-law, she will benefit from it without visiting the site.
 If it is not a loss of income per se, it is a loss of traffic for the company or the designer.

 I have a limited income